 It was the first time that I had ever hated the sound of my own name.
-“Tommy, you’re up,” the coach had yelled down from the entrance of the dugout.
-I was sitting on the end of the bench next... [+]
+"Tommy, you're up," the coach had yelled down from the entrance of the dugout.
+I was sitting on the end of the bench next to my ... [+]

 With a pounding heart Brian rose up in bed, drenched in sweat like a drowning man gasping for air.
 Surrounded by darkness and immersed in memories, these nightmare images floated through his mind like bubbles that refused to pop.
 He remembered every detail of the past but saw nothing in the present or even a glimpse of the future.
 As his breathing began to slow, a strong belch erupted, leaving his chest burning as the previous nights spirits were expelled from his body.
 Even they had been unable to exercise the demons.
 Had it been, vodka, scotch, whiskey?
 Who knew?
 It was hard to discern once your mouth turned numb.
 Too bad it stopped there.